 What Is a Reverse Mortgage?

 A reverse mortgage is the opposite of a traditional mortgage.
 Instead of making payments to a lender, the lender pays you — using your home equity as collateral.
+The loan balance grows over time as interest accrues, and repayment isn’t required until you sell, move out, or pass away.

 Feature Traditional Mortgage Reverse Mortgage